McMatty/McMatty.github.io/_posts/2019-10-15-Attacking-with-nuget.md

 <p>

 Like dll hijacking it is possible to hijack nuget packages if there have been some misconfigurations.
-A successful result of this attack is a package from a different nuget feed being sent upon a nuget restore the content of which the attacker controls.
+A successful result of this attack is an attackers package from a different nuget feed being instead of the original.
-To be able to do this several conditions are required:
+To be able to do this several conditions must be met:
     <ol>
         <li>The nuget.config must use at least two package feeds.</li>
-        <li>The package name not exist in all feeds</li>
+        <li>The package name does not exist in one of the feeds</li>
         <li>The feed that does not have package is controllable by an attacker such as a public repository</li>
         <li>The feed that the attacker can use responds faster than the other feed</li>
         <li>The attacker knows the name and version of the package used by the developer / build / project</li>